CobaltFusion/DebugViewPP/README.md

 **Auto scroll**: scrolls down to new incoming lines automatically; autoscroll is turned on automatically when the last line in the view is selected.

-**Bookmarks**: bookmarks can be placed per view using CTRL-F2, press F2 to jump to the next bookmark.
+**Bookmarks**: bookmarks are view specific and can be placed on a line by clicking left of the line number or Ctrl+F2, press F2 to move to the next bookmark.
 Bookmarks are temporary, so cannot be saved.

 **ClockTime**: when enabled the time is displayed as provided by the system's real-time clock (RTC).
 Such a timestamp has a 16ms resolution.
 When disabled the time displayed as a relative time to the first message, however this timpstamp is obtained from the High-Performance Counter (HPC) which typically has a sub-microsecond resolution.